multiversx/mx-presentations/tutorials/sdk-js/script.md

 The implementation looks like this: ...

-First, we gather the prerequisites to create and sign the transaction, then with the controller help we create and sign the transaction.
+First, we gather the prerequisites, then with the controller help we create and sign the transaction.
 In the end, we broadcast it to the Network.

 We added also the transfer using the factory.
-We followed the same scenario, we prepared the parameters and the we build the transaction with the factory help.
-Then we set the transaction nonce that we took with the entrypoint help and sign the transaction with the senderAccount.
-In the end, same as with the controller we broadcast it to the Network.
+We followed the same scenario, we prepared the parameters and then we built the transaction with the factory help.
+Then we set the transaction nonce that we fetched using the entrypoint and sign the transaction with the senderAccount.
+In the end, we broadcast it to the Network.
-💻

 In `snippets.sh`, there are a few shortcuts to smoke test our applications.
 Let's invoke `transferEGLD`.

-This will transfer 0.1 EGLD from Frank to Grace.
+This will transfer 0.1 EGLD from Alice to Grace.

 ### Transfer ESDT